Chandan9898Kumar/maching_coding/src/JavaScript/DESIGN_PATTERN/DESIGN_PATTERN.md

 - **Different Representations 🎨:** Utilizes diverse builders for various object representations without modifying client code.
 - **Increased Object Integrity 🔒:** Ensures object validity at each step, elevating data integrity.
 - **Immutability 🔄:** Returns immutable objects for simplicity, safety, and cleaner code.
+- **Improved Object Creation:** The Builder pattern allows for the step-by-step construction of an object, making the creation process more understandable and manageable.
+- **Flexible Object Construction:** It provides flexibility by allowing different configurations for constructing objects.
+- **Code Readability:** The code using the Builder pattern is often more readable and self-explanatory, as method names in the builder convey the intention of the construction steps.

 ### Disadvantages of Builder Pattern 🆘 :

+- **Code Overhead:** Implementing the Builder pattern requires creating a separate builder class or methods, which can introduce additional code and complexity.
+- **Not Suitable for Simple Objects:** For simple objects that do not have a significant number of properties or configurations, the Builder pattern may be overly complex.
 - **Increased Complexity 📈📉:** Introduces abstraction layers, potentially complicating code for those unfamiliar with the pattern.
 - **Additional Code 📄:** May result in more code, especially for smaller classes, potentially increasing codebase size.
 - **Runtime Errors 🚫:** Lack of compile-time checks may lead to runtime errors if required fields are not set.